(Last Updated on : 08/06/2015)

-Cheriya Pally literally means small church.
-But as a matter of fact it is much bigger than Valiya Pally or big church, which is located nearby.
-Moreover, Good Shepard Church is said to be the first church of Diocese of Vijayapuram.
+Good Shepard Church: This Church is said to be the first church of Diocese of Vijayapuram.
 This is located at the back of the civil station at Kottayam.
 Constructed in 1882 and then restituted in 1964, the church is made of Italian style.
-The local Rajah built this church in 1579.
-It is interesting to see the Christian and the Hindu synthesis in the design of this church.
+The local Raja built this church in 1579.
+It is interesting to see the Christian and the Hindu fusion in the design of this church.
 The front wall of the church seems to be influenced by the Portuguese with galleries, pillars, pediments and cornices.

-, St. George's Church located at Aruvithura was built by St. Thomas and was reconstructed in the 16th century A.D.
-Celebration of the feast of Aruvithura Church was arranged in April every year.
-Manarcad Church is another important pilgrimage centre of Kottayam.
-This church is known for the Ettu Noympu feast that is celebrated for eight days.
+Manarcad Church: Manarcad Church is another important pilgrimage centre of Kottayam.
+This church is known for the Ettu Noympu feast that is celebrated for 8 days.
 During this time, a huge mass of pilgrims come to celebrate the festival here.

 St. Georges Orthodox Church: The St. George's Orthodox Church, Puthupally is said to be the construction of the Kings of Thekkumkur during their ruling tenure in Vennimala.
 A huge mass of people and pilgrims come to enjoy the feast during the month of May.